forta-network/starter-kits/scam-detector-py/README.md

   - Type is always set to scam
   - Meta data will contain examples of all the base bot alerts, the model score as well as the feature vector

+- SCAM-DETECTOR-SIMILAR-1
+  - Fires when new account deploys a contract that is similar to a previously alerted scammer
+  - Severity is set to critical
+  - Type is always set to scam
+  - Meta data will contain information about the base bot

 - SCAM-DETECTOR-MODEL-MANUAL-X
   - Fired for entries of the manual list maintained by the Forta community.
 X is replaced with the specific threat category.
   - Severity is set to critical